It’s been a slogan for some time now. Even before we actually created ‘America’s Strongest Pool Bromine’, it was our code name for the project.

 Our goal was to create both a more powerful and a longer lasting bromine.
 Longer lasting due to a slower release, and more powerful with more active bromine per pound.

 The result was a pool and spa bromine product with 96% active ingredients, and a higher percentage of available bromine than any other source.

-We chose a 1 inch tablet because that is what is common in the spa and hot tub market, and also to avoid confusion with chlorine tablets, which are highly incompatible, and because bromine tabs, being denser and slow to dissolve, need the greater degradation created with smaller tablet sizes.
+We chose a 1 inch tablet because that is what is common in the spa and hot tub market, and also to avoid confusion with chlorine tablets, which are highly incompatible, and because bromine tabs, being denser and slow to dissolve, need the greater degradation achieved with smaller tablet sizes.

 For months we tested different formulations, to find to a way to stabilize bromine from the sun, so that it could be more useful in outdoor pools.
 The properties necessary to create stabilization of the bromine molecules, once thought impossible, was achieved through the addition of dimethyl hydantoin.

 The hydantoin had the curious result of making the bromine molecules less active (but not less potent), to reduce the degradation effects of sunlight on a brominated outdoor pool.
 Sorry, Mr. Sun.

 They sit one on top of another on the periodic table, but bromine and chlorine are quite distinct halogens.
 They should never by mixed, except by experienced chemical engineers - ahem!
 A breakthrough in our research was the unique ability to combine bromine and chlorine, in one tablet.